rokeller/teakv/README.md

 segments can be merged (aka compacted) so that reads in segments can be made faster.

+Staring with version 0.3, the Key-Value store also supports the use of a write-ahead log (WAL) for write operations (`Set` and `Delete`), but the default is to not use the WAL (for backwards compatibility).
+Read more about the use of a WAL below in [Crash Recovery](#crash-recovery).

 ## Usage Examples

 ### `int`/`string` Key-Value Store on local disk